ericyliu/nonzero/README.md

 We believe the good life isn’t a fixed formula.

-It’s something you build—through reflection, conversation, and real-world testing.
+It’s something you build: through reflection, conversation, and real-world testing.

 Not alone.
 But together.